Bud Walton Arena’s court is named after a former coach

 FAYETTEVILLE, Ark.
-(KNWA) — A University of Arkansas staple gets a new name.
+(KFTA) — A University of Arkansas staple gets a new name.

 Before the exhibition game against Little Rock, later this season, a new court design honoring former coach Nolan Richardson will be unveiled at Bud Walton Arena.